Code-Institute-Submissions/PhilipWilliams0-friday.com/README.md

 [View the live project here.](https://friday-projects.herokuapp.com/)

-friday.com is a site where users can log tasks for completion with full CRUD functionality, using recently learned Python, PyMongo, Flask and Jinga.
+friday.com is a site where users can log projects for completion with full CRUD functionality, using recently learned Python, PyMongo, Flask and Jinga.

 <h2 align="center"><img src="#"></h2>